VirtualPlanetaryLaboratory/vplanet/docs/module.rst

 where NEWMODULE is the name of your module and x is an integer that creates a unique number for the module.
 Adjust the values to MODULEOPTEND and MODULEOUTEND.
+Add a new struct member to the MODULE struct called *iaModuleName.

 At the end of vplanet.h, add #include for your new .h file.

 Identify the primary variables, if they are new to the code, follow the `How